 - There are existing watermains within the Rights-of-Way bordering the subject Site, comprising a 400mm-dia. watermain within Clair Rd.
-E., a 200mm-dia. watermain within Hawkins Dr. and a 150mm-dia. watermain within Poppy Dr. E. - A Servicing Capacity Check has been initiated to confirm that the existing watermains are sufficient to service the proposed development and connections are proposed for domestic water supply and fire protection.
+E., a 200mm-dia. watermain within Hawkins Dr. and a 150mm-dia. watermain within Poppy Dr. E. - A Servicing Capacity Check has been completed, confirming that the existing watermains are sufficient to service the proposed development.
+Connections are proposed for domestic water supply and fire protection.